 Justin Gaethje's political affiliations have been scrutinized in the past

-While Justin Gaethje's support of Donald Trump is widespread in the MMA community, he has also lent his support to political figures that drew intense criticism from others.
+While Justin Gaethje's support of Donald Trump is widespread in the MMA community, he has also lent his support to political figures who drew intense criticism from others.
 Namely, his support for Chechen strongman Ramzan Kadyrov, to whom his manager Ali Abdelaziz is affiliated.